View all newsletters

 Duncan Gourlay head of Scottish operations at Weatherby's Private Bank

-Duncan Gourlay, head of Scottish operations at Weatherby’s Private Bank / Image: Sebastian Nevols
+Duncan Gourlay, head of Scottish operations at Weatherbys Private Bank / Image: Sebastian Nevols

 James Weatherby, a Northumbrian solicitor was appointed by the Jockey Club as secretary in 1770 and soon started publishing a racing calendar.
-More than two centuries on, the Weatherbys family business acquired a banking license in 1994.
+More than two centuries on, the Weatherbys family business acquired a banking licence in 1994.

-Day-to-day banking, from current accounts to loans, bespoke deposit accounts, through to more complex offerings in tax, trusts and estate planning
+Day-to-day banking, from current accounts to loans, bespoke deposit accounts, through to more complex offerings in tax, trusts and estate planning.

 Recent client events have included clay pigeon shooting in partnership with Holland & Holland, an evening at Boodles and a day at the Hundred Hills vineyard in Oxfordshire.

-Its racing heritage makes it a must for wealthy lovers of the horses… though if you are actually in the business you can use Weatherbys Racing Bank, based in Wellingborough, for racehorse owners and bloodstock industry professionals
+Its racing heritage makes it a must for wealthy lovers of the horses… though if you are actually in the business you can use Weatherbys Racing Bank, based in Wellingborough, for racehorse owners and bloodstock industry professionals.

 Hampden & Co